-By Jürgen Lind, Senior Product Manager, Software AG
+Authored by Jürgen Lind, Senior Product Manager, Software AG and

 Bernhard Fricke, Senior Software Specialist, EntireX Development, Software AG